The New Generation of Prototyping Tools (Part 1/2)

 It’s been about a year since I wrote Part 1 of this article and a lot has change in the prototyping tools space since then.
 There are new tools, a plethora of acquisitions, and some innovations…medium.com

 Follow me on Twitter at @KunalsLab or right here in Medium so you don’t miss the next article.
-Please recommend the post by clicking 💚 below if you found it valuable.
+Please let me know if you found the post valuable with your 👏.
 Thanks!